ldstep/ldstephensnet/content/notes.md

 ---

+August 20, 2025, at 11:42:13 AM

+I installed Raycast yesterday and now have it customized to the way I like it.
+It has now replaced Alfred.

+---

 August 18, 2025, at 3:54:09 PM

 I listened to Steph Ango on the Decoder podcast today and realized I haven't experimented with Obsidian in a while.
 Perhaps it’s time to revisit it, so I downloaded the app.
 Then I remembered Manu's post, “Sticking with it.”
 As quickly as I installed it, I deleted it.
 I already have a solution that works, so I resisted the temptation to experiment 👏.